jedp/PMSensor-HPMA115/README.md

 - `checkAutoReceive()` Poll for new sensor data.
 Do this no more than once per second.

+- `readParticleMeasurementResults()` Read the current sensor results.
+This is an alternative to using auto-send and polling with `checkAutoReceive()`.

 - `getAQI()` Get the current Air Quality Index value.

 - `getPM1()` Get the current PM 1.0 quantity.